dadav/schreibmaschine.nvim/README.md

     max_parallel_sounds = 3,
     -- adds some randomization to the sounds randomize = {
-      volume = {
+      -- randomize the volume of the sound file volume = {
         enable = true,
         -- 0 means silent, 1 means full volume
         min = 0.75,
         max = 1,
       },
-      speed = {
+      -- randomize the speed of the sound file speed = {
         enable = true,
         -- 0.1 means super slow, 1 means normal speed, 2 means double
         min = 0.75,
         max = 1,
+      },
+      -- if enabled, play the sounds in order (in a loop) order = {
+        enable = false,
+      },
+      -- remember the played sound for the events or keys -- relevant if multiple sounds per event/key were configured persistent_assignment = {
+        enable = false,
       },
     },
   },